grafana/k6-docs/docs/sources/next/javascript-api/jslib/http-instrumentation-tempo/instrumenthttp.md

 ## Example

-This example demonstrates how calling the `instrumentHTTP` function in the init context of a script once ensures that all requests made by the HTTP module from that point forward will have a trace context header attached.
+This example demonstrates how to call the `instrumentHTTP` function in the script's init context.
+From that point forward, all the requests made by the HTTP module have a trace context header attached.

 {{< code >}}